CINERGI/Foundry/README.md

 ./ingest_src_cli.sh -j $HOME/Foundry/consumers/etc/cinergi-0023.json
 ```

 Source descriptors are JSON files.
 To create a new source descriptor for a new resource, copy one of the example source descriptors to a new file and edit it.
-For more information about a source/harvest descriptor see [Document Ingestion](doc/doc_ingestion.md) and [Harvest Description](doc/harvest_desc.md).
+For more information about a source/harvest descriptor see [Harvest Description](doc/harvest_desc.md).

 ## Dispatcher